treyhunner/treyhunner.github.com/source/_posts/2014-09-30-adding-css-classes-to-django-form-fields.markdown

 ## The Solution(s)

 There are many ways to solve this problem.
-I will discuss some solutions I found distasteful before I discuss my preferred solution.
+I will discuss some solutions I dislike before I discuss my preferred solution.

 ### Using a form widget attribute